Driver Signing Policy

-Starting with new installations of Windows 10, version 1607, Windows will not load any new kernel mode drivers which are not signed by the Dev Portal.
-To get your driver signed, follow these steps:
+Starting with Windows 10, version 1607, Windows will not load any new kernel-mode drivers which are not signed by the Dev Portal.
+To get your driver signed, first Register for the Windows Hardware Dev Center program.
+Note that an EV code signing certificate is required to establish a dashboard account.

 Cross-signed drivers are still permitted if any of the following are true: